 New year, new methodologies post.
-Last time we chatted about the best way to present multiple regression results, and pulled back the curtain on last years Cisco Security Outcomes Study, and gave a sneak preview of this years results.
+In our last post, we chatted about the best way to present multiple regression results, pulled back the curtain on last years Cisco Security Outcomes Study, and gave a sneak preview of this year’s results.
+Speaking of this year’s results, download Volume 2 of the Security Outcomes Study here.

 Honestly, I could talk about all the stuff that didn’t make it into the report all day.
 I’ve got some 415 figures sitting in my analysis drive and only 24 made it into the final report.
 I could wax poetic about p-values thresholds and appropriate link functions and the strengths and weaknesses of each methodology.
 We debated pros and cons of the binarization of practices and outcomes.
 We considered a bunch of different Likert scales for the questions.
 I could dive into the half dozen ways or so we considered visualizing confidence intervals.
 But there was one particular piece of methodology in the upcoming report that deserves special attention.